-- Apply paste to the wall with a roller.
+- Apply the paste to the wall with a roller.
 I used a brush along the edges where the roller wouldn’t reach.
-A thicker layer is better than a thinner layer of glue, because it gives the paper more wiggle room.
-I applied it to about 3 foot sections of the wall.
+A thicker layer is better than a thinner layer of glue because it gives the paper more wiggle room.
+I applied it to about 3-foot sections of the wall.

 - If the edges aren’t sticking, add a little extra glue under the paper.

-- Cut your next drop of wallpaper, lining up the pattern match with the 2nd piece that you cut in step 4.
+- Cut your next drop of wallpaper, lining up the pattern to match the 2nd piece that you cut in step 4.

 - Apply the 2nd piece, matching the pattern.
-The wallpaper should butt up against the first piece, not overlapped.
+The wallpaper should butt up against the first piece, not overlap.

 - I had to cut around objects like an electrical outlet and a vent.
 I cut a small X and slid the utility knife around the edge of the electrical box.
 For the vent, I used the same method, cutting around the box of the vent.